 Some also distinct ‘sub-spec’: the product does not meet its intended specifications, but it can be sold on a different market or as a different product.
 For example, you want to make alcohol 80%, but you produce 70%.
 This is still fine alcohol, yet not the intended quality.

-Do you want to get the whole comprehensive series on the 10 most important aspects of OEE in one whitepaper?
-Download the whitepaper here:
+Get the whole story on the 10 most important aspects of OEE in one whitepaper and download it here: